BinaryAnalysisPlatform/bap-toolkit-manager/README.md

    `bap-toolkit --list-recipes` and
    `bap-toolkit -t <user-provided-tool> --list-recipes` may differ.
+   Also, host installation and recipes could be used: `bap-toolkit -t host`

 - `bap-toolkit --list-recipes` will print a list of recipes with a short decription of each one.